An arrest involving two police officers and a taser recently made headlines across the country. The incident took place in Riverside last week.

-While further investigation into the incident is required, our police misconduct attorneys at JML Law argue that tasing another cop may not constitute police misconduct if it was purely accidental and there was a struggle during arrest, which led to one of the prongs hitting both the suspect and another officer.
+While the further investigation into the incident is required, our police misconduct attorneys at JML Law argue that tasing another cop may not constitute police misconduct if it was purely accidental and there was a struggle during arrest, which led to one of the prongs hitting both the suspect and another officer.

 However, the Riverside incident in question may still amount to police misconduct if:

-However, McClinton has not yet accused the police officers of police misconduct, police brutality or false arrest.
+However, McClinton has not yet accused the police officers of police misconduct, police brutality, or false arrest.

 Here at JML Law, we advise all those who get arrested or physical force – or taser – is being used against them by the police, to consult a Riverside police misconduct attorney to rule out the possibility that the police’s actions amounted to police misconduct.